FROM ATOLLS TO ALPS AND ARID LANDS

-Undoubtedly, the media’s potential to accelerate climate action and disaster preparedness hasn’t been fully utilised.
-There is so much more the media can do in reaching and educating wide audiences about how climate change affects their lives, what their governments and scores of intergovernmental organisations such as UNISDR, UNDP, UNESCO are doing to address threats to lives, health, food, water and national security.
+Undoubtedly, the potential of media to accelerate climate action and disaster preparedness hasn’t been fully utilised.
+There is so much more media can do in reaching and educating wider audiences about how climate change affects their lives, and what their governments and scores of intergovernmental organisations such as UNISDR, UNDP, UNESCO are doing to address threats to lives, health, food, water and national security.

-The aim of the Nepal Summit is to address these issues and link climate action and disaster preparedness stakeholders to media professionals for collaboration and joint practical projects.
-At the same time the Summit is an opportunity for media practitioners to learn first-hand of other stakeholders’ work.
+The aim of the Maldives Summit is to address these issues and link climate action and disaster preparedness stakeholders to media professionals for collaboration and joint practical projects.
+At the same time, the Summit is an opportunity for media practitioners to learn first-hand of other stakeholders’ work.

 A special focus of the two-day event would be Sustainable Tourism since, for the Maldives and most other Asia-Pacific countries, tourism is a key industry and a vital source of economic prosperity.